swarali-desai/data-512-homework_1/README.md

 [Matplotlib](https://matplotlib.org/stable/api/index.html): Library used to create graphs

+Note: ChatGPT was used to for code generation for the plots to help with syntax and improve code eficiency.

 # Usage

 Entire code for reproducing the results are present in the [monthly_article_views_data_analysis.ipynb](data-512-homework_1 /monthly_article_views_data_analysis.ipynb) file.